NASDAQ Portfolio #1

 Most technical traders use moving averages in conjunction with other technical indicators.
 Key factors to look for include both price momentum and volume support, both represented by Stock Trends other indicators.
 An elevated Relative Strength Indicator (RSI) and a high volume indicator provide a rudimentary basis to filter the Bullish Crossovers and isolate potential breakout stocks in a newly bullish trend.

 Using the same trading strategy, the model portfolio results for the Nasdaq Stock Exchange deserve some attention.
-The Stock Trends NASDAQ Portfolio #1 trading strategy, defined below, struggled in volatile market environments but has averaged 6% annual returns over the 29.7 year period May 1990 to December 31, 2019!
+The Stock Trends NASDAQ Portfolio #1 trading strategy, defined below, struggled in volatile market environments but has averaged 5% annual returns over the 30.7 year period from May 1990 to December 31, 2020!

 The trading results of the Stock Trends NASDAQ Portfolio #1 compared to the benchmark S&P 500 Index: